The Glorious Bomkai Saree of Odisha

 Different lands, different cultures, different handlooms from each corner of India is India’s highlight.
 BOMKAI sarees from Odisha is one such highlight.
 This six-to-nine-yard fabric is weaved at the southern Odisha’s suburbs.
 Bomkai, this remarkable name has been entitled to the handloom after its hub of production, BOMKAI village of Chikiti Tehsil (GANJAM).

-SONEPURI’s supremacy has been existing from the era of its origin.
-Since 600 BC it’s been flying high with bold patterns and aristocracy.
-During the nascent stage only Brahmins wore this attire to auspicious occasion.
-As time rolled and superstitions disappeared this artistry was worn by every class of the civilization.
-The saree originated from GANJAM and was open up to SUBARNPUR during the reign of Ramai Devi.
-This royalty has dared to be uncommon from its source “IKAT”.
-The ornamenting are said to be inspired from Khandagiri Caves.
-The motifs and designs portray mythology and well kept secrets of the past unlike the rest.
-These features of the handlooms have given a status of pride to the sarees and its craftsman.
+Bomaki or popularly known as SONEPURI, its supremacy has been existing from the era of its origin.
+The bold patterns and aristocracy have been famous since 600 BC.
+The class of Bomkai was so high that only Brahmins wore this attire and only during auspicious occasions.
+But as time rolled and superstitions disappeared this artistry was worn by every class of the civilization.
+Bomkai saree originated from GANJAM and widened up to SUBARNAPUR during the reign of Ramai Devi.
+The ornamentation and the craft on the fabric is said to be inspired from Khandagiri Caves.
+The motifs and designs portray mythology and well-kept secrets of the past which makes it unique.
+These features of the handlooms have given a status of pride to the sarees and its craftsmen.

 The leading craftsmen of the craft are the “Bhulia” community of Subarnapur.
 The craftsmanship’s intensity is transparent in the structured and intricate work.
 A single marvelous piece of work requires four to five pairs of hands and almost 35 days.
 Motifs like tribal art, tortoise, flies, bitter gourd, lotus, bird, earthen pots, small flowers and mythological characters like Rudarksh ,Kumbha,Indra are put to adorn the elegance.